DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 Create EX-RAIL Track Manager Functions for Engine Driver Throttle Route (Set) buttons
 -------------------------------------------------------------------------------------

-In a |EX-R| Automation script we could Set a Loco Address to a specific track in DC mode and Manually run a preassigned address on the layout.
+In a EXRAIL Automation script we could Set a Loco Address to a specific track in DC mode and Manually run a preassigned address on the layout.

 .. code-block::